Clayton Dentist on the Hidden Hazards of Missing Teeth

-Clayton dentist, Dr. Folden Lee is often asked about what to do for tooth loss or missing permanent teeth.
+Clayton dentist, Clayton Individualized Dentistry is often asked about what to do for tooth loss or missing permanent teeth.
 Missing teeth may seem to be only an issue of aesthetics.
 And if it is a tooth that isn’t seen when smiling, does it really matter?
 The answer is yes, it does matter.
 There are many hidden consequences to missing permanent teeth that can impact your health.
 The good news in all of this is that there are measures one can take to address the issue.

 What Causes Tooth Loss?